 Park Avenue Center Womens is an addiction treatment center located at 2318 Park Avenue South in the 55404 zip code in Minneapolis, MN.

 It is operated by a private for-profit organization.
-Park Avenue Center Womens provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Park Avenue Center Womens include CBT, rational emotive behavioral therapy and motivational incentives.
-Park Avenue Center Womens provides outpatient heroin services, intensive outpatient heroin treatment and partial hospitalization.
-It also provides residential treatment for dual diagnosis and residential heroin abuse treatment.
+Park Avenue Center Womens provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by Park Avenue Center Womens include anger management, motivational incentives and 12 step rehabilitation.
+Park Avenue Center Womens provides outpatient heroin treatment, intensive outpatient heroin treatment services and regular outpatient heroin treatment.
+It also provides inpatient treatment for co-occurring mental health and heroin use and residential heroin abuse treatment.

 Call (855) 489-3619 for 24/7 with treatment.